A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: TRANSMISSION GRID EQUIPMENT IMPACTS

-However, due to global warming, there have been unusual/extreme changes in the temperatures than what has been historical observed, making it hard to ensure resiliency for power lines.
-In 2021, reports show that in Pacific Northwest, the temperatures were so high that the power lines were melted \cite{NPR_C}.
-Furthermore, extreme cold has also stemmed disruptions in the winter \cite{time_c}.
-Fig.~\ref{fig:total_stats} reports that the average annual total interruptions increase by 2 hours after excluding major events and it is reported that the primary reasons for major interruptions are due to weather followed by vegetation and maintenance issues \cite{Electricity_Customers_SN}.
-Fig.~\ref{fig:saifi} shows the U.S. states that have more frequent and more longer power interruptions, it is reported that U.S. has 18 weather related disasters that exceeded $1$ billion dollar damages and it includes winter storm Elliott that left Texas, Florida, Arkansas, Tennessee, West Virginia, and Wisconsin without power while also causing heavy snow fall of four feet in New York. \cite{Electricity_Customers_SN}.
-It is also reported that the winter ice and snowstorms weigh down tree branches and power lines causing power outages.
-In 2023, reports indicate how extreme heat in combination with aging power grid infrastructure is more alarming situation for power grid reliability \cite{bloomberg_c}.
-Furthermore, even underground cables can experience overheating when the loading in the power lines is underestimated but this can be mitigated forced cooling systems \cite{brown1978forced} albeit being an expensive solution.
+\textbf{Impact of Extreme Temperature Operations}: Recent temperature extremes have made it more difficult to ensure resilience for power lines.
+In 2021, temperatures were so high in the Pacific Northwest that some power lines were reported to have melted \cite{NPR_C}.
+Even underground cables can experience overheating when the loading in the power lines is underestimated, an effect which can be mitigated with forced cooling systems \cite{brown1978forced} but only at significant cost.
+Extreme cold has also caused disruptions in the winter \cite{time_c}.
+Fig.~\ref{fig:total_stats} reports that the average annual total interruptions increase by 2 hours after excluding major events, and it is reported that the primary reasons for major interruptions are due to weather, followed by vegetation and maintenance issues \cite{Electricity_Customers_SN}.
+Fig.~\ref{fig:saifi} shows the U.S. states that have more frequent and more longer power interruptions.
+The U.S. has had 18 weather-related disasters that exceeded $1$ billion dollars in damages in 2022, including the winter storm Elliott, which left Texas, Florida, Arkansas, Tennessee, West Virginia, and Wisconsin without power and caused four feet of snowfall in New York \cite{Electricity_Customers_SN}.

-In extreme cold conditions, icing increases the weight of power lines.
-For example, trees can start to become so heavy that they may lean onto distribution lines, causing more outages, 1/2” of ice accumulation on power lines can add 500 pounds of extra weight \cite{entergy_c}.
-Freezing rains in combination with steady winds also result in skipping rope like movement of power lines that causes outage.
-Furthermore, icing not only impacts overhead lines but it also impacts underground lines as ice follows the tree roots and builds up \cite{entergy_c}.
+In extreme cold conditions, icing increases the weight of power lines and tree limbs.
+Trees can lean onto distribution lines, causing outages, and $1/2''$ of ice accumulation on power lines can add 500 pounds of extra weight \cite{entergy_c}.
+Freezing rain in combination with steady winds also results in a skipping-rope-like movement of power lines (galloping) that causes outages.
+Icing not only affects overhead lines but also (much more rarely) underground lines, because ice follows tree roots and builds up \cite{entergy_c}.

+In addition these, extreme heal and cold operations make the jumper cables and their joints extremely vulnerable to become the weak links causing overall failure of the conductors. these can also become weak over the life of the conductor and the impact severity is increased on aged infrastructure operating under extreme temperatures.